 No. Unless a college or THECB discovers data/processing errors in the middle of the year, formula funding should not deviate from the payment schedule we publish before the start of the fiscal year.

-When will we know how much formula funding each college will receive?
+When will we know how much formula funding each college will receive for FY 2025?

 How will funding be distributed to the colleges?

-THECB is replacing the Ten-Pay schedule with a new “Three-Pay” schedule.
-Under this schedule, all non-formula support items (formerly known as “special items”) will be fully paid for the year by September 25; half of formula funding will be distributed by October 15; one-quarter of formula funding will be distributed by February 15; and the remaining quarter will be distributed by June 15.
+For FY 2024, THECB replaced the Ten-Pay schedule with a new “Three-Pay” schedule.
+Under this schedule, all non-formula support items (formerly known as “special items”) are fully paid for the year by September 25; half of formula funding is distributed by October 15; one-quarter of formula funding is distributed by February 15; and the remaining quarter is distributed by June 15.
+There are presently no plans to adjust this schedule for FY 2025.

 Will formula funding amounts be the same in FY 2025 as in FY 2024?